 The Federal Revenues have historically been authorized under multiple-year authorizing legislation.
 SAFETEA-LU originally extended the authorization of the FAHP until September 30, 2009.
 MAP-21 was signed into law on July 6, 2012, and extended SAFETEA-LU through the end of FFY 2012 and authorized funding for FFY 2013 and 2014, which was extended for FFY 2015.
 The FAST Act was signed into law on December 4, 2015, and continued MAP-21's core formula programs, with one addition, through September 30, 2020.
-See "PLEDGED REVENUES-Reauthorization-FAST Act."
+Pursuant to the FAST Act Extension, Congress recently reauthorized and extended the authorization for FAHP through September 30, 2021.
+See "PLEDGED REVENUES - Reauthorization - Current Status of FAHP Authorization."
 There can be no assurance that new multi-year authorization or continuing resolution reauthorization will be adopted for any subsequent period.
 Nor can there be any assurance that any such legislation will be signed into law by the President.
 The FAST Act includes certain provisions designed to provide continuity in the flow of federal transportation funds to the states, including the State.
 There can be no assurance that such measures will be continued under any future federal reauthorization or that, if continued, such measures will be sufficient to ensure that Federal Revenues will be available as needed if in the future Congress amends existing laws or fails to reauthorize expired transportation legislation, or if future legislation or federal administrative action reduces the amount of Federal Revenues available to the Commission and the Department.